Cromartie High School: Manga

 Written and illustrated by Eiji Nonaka, Cromartie High School was serialized in Kodansha's shōnen manga magazine Weekly Shōnen Magazine from August 2, 2000, to May 24, 2006.
-The series is a parody of Japanese "yankii" (juvenile delinquent) manga of the 1970s and 1980s, and the style of art resembles Ryoichi Ikegami's works such as Otoko-gumi and Otoko Ōzora.
+The series is a parody of Japanese "yankī" (juvenile delinquent) manga of the 1970s and 1980s, and the style of art resembles Ryoichi Ikegami's works such as Otoko-gumi and Otoko Ōzora.
 Kodansha collected its chapters in 17 tankōbon volumes, released from February 16, 2001, to July 14, 2006.

 In North America, ADV Manga announced the acquisition of the manga in December 2004.
 The first volume was published on March 7, 2005.
 ADV released twelve of the original seventeen volumes, and the last volume was published on November 6, 2007.

 A spin-off sequel titled Cromartie Kōkō Shokuinshitsu (クロマティ高校 職員室, Kuromati Kōkō Shokuinshitsu) debuted on October 27, 2018, on Kodansha's Magazine Pocket app.
 Nonaka authored the manga while the art was drawn by Ino Ichiban.
 Kodansha released two volumes on March 15 and October 17, 2019.